ThePowerOfSwift/TransL8/README.md

 ## Installation

 You need Xcode 11 and iOS 13 to build and run this app.
-Furthermore a [DeepL Pro Account with API access](https://www.deepl.com/pro-account.html) is needed for the translation - it's worth it but I earn no money out of that promotion!
+Furthermore a paid [DeepL Pro Account with API access](https://www.deepl.com/pro-account.html) is needed for the translation - it's worth it but I earn no money out of that promotion!

 ## Future